 Keep track of admission deadlines and make sure required materials arrive in a timely manner.
 Any application submitted by the deadline and completed in a timely manner will be reviewed, so be sure to plan accordingly using the dates posted for freshmen and transfer students.
 If all required materials are not received in a timely manner, your application may not be reviewed.

-As part of our holistic review, we refer to the written statements you submit to understand more about you.
+As part of our holistic review, we refer to the essays you submit to understand more about you.
 What you choose to share gives us an idea of who you are and what you want to accomplish as part of our community.

-Your statements might also be used for campus program and scholarship review.
-Remember to stand out from other applicants and help us to know you beyond your GPA and test scores.
+Your essays might also be used for campus program and scholarship review.
+Tell us about you and your unique story to help us know you beyond your GPA and test scores.
 Here are the two questions that all applicants must answer:

 Consider something in your life you think goes unnoticed and write about why it's important to you.